become a trentium capital broker partner

 While hard money loans are often associated with real estate investors, they can also be used by individuals seeking to purchase a primary residence.
 Here are a few scenarios where a hard money loan might be a viable option:

-Despite these benefits, it is important to understand that hard money loans carry risks due to their higher costs and shorter terms.
+Despite these benefits, it is crucial to understand that hard money loans carry risks due to their higher costs and shorter terms.
 For long-term homeownership, exploring other financing options may be more advantageous.

 3. Key Characteristics of Hard Money Loans